angadhn/angadhn.github.io/_opinions/Post3.md

 My friends are big fans of David Graeber's _Bullshit Jobs_ and _Debt_.
 Having been more a listener of his, I find his candor amusing and cutting.
-So when I happened upon this video of him and Peter Thiel talking, I wasn't going to miss it despite knowing little  about what it was actually on{% sidenote 'zeroone' "Turns out this is from the book launch of _Zero to One_." %}.
+So when I happened upon him and Peter Thiel talking, I wasn't going to miss it despite knowing little  about what it was actually on{% sidenote 'zeroone' "Turns out this is from the book launch of _Zero to One_." %}.
 Going into it, I anticipated an alignment in their values - moreso than one